 To calculate a particle number concentration from the particle number detected (per unit time) by a balloon-borne UCASS, the sample volume flow rate through the UCASS detection region must be known.
-Conventionally, the sample volume flow was determined using the GPS measured balloon ascent rates v{GPS} (Kezoudi et al., 2021) derived from GPS or pressure measurements.
+Conventionally, the sample volume flow was determined using balloon ascent rates (Kezoudi et al., 2021) derived from GPS or pressure measurements.
 This approach has two major disadvantages: a) a zero horizontal wind velocity is inherently assumed, and b) changes in airflow caused by the instrument housing, or small fluctuations remain unconsidered.
-One goal of this work therefore is to modify a UCASS such that a thermal flow
+One goal of this work therefore is to modify a UCASS such that a thermal flow sensor (TFS) is used to continuously determine the flow rates through a balloon-borne UCASS.
+This enables the accurate and precise

-76 sensor (TFS) is used to continuously determine the flow rates through a balloon-borne UCASS.
-77 for investigations based on UCASS measurements during our balloon missions in Central Europe during summer of the years 2023 and 2024.
-Ultimately, the proposed improvements may provide
+76 determination of particle concentrations (and inferred microphysical quantities) at a higher 77 confidence level.
+Beyond that, this study is a prerequisite for investigations based on UCASS 78 measurements during our balloon missions in Central Europe during summer of the years 2023 79 and 2024.
+Ultimately, the proposed improvements may provide support for UCASS applications 80 by other users.